NaomieBGT/Code-HTML---Page-web-Doctolib/README.md

 License

 Free for educational and personal use.
-© 2025 — Created by [your name or username]
+© 2025 — Created by NaomieBGT